+Pain au chocolat vs chocolatine: It’s time to learn the difference for your next holiday in France because this is not just the translation of chocolate croissant in French, it’s a debate!
 Even as foreigners, you must know about this famous French chocolate pastry.
-Everybody goes crazy for it, from children to elderly people.
-So, what is this debate that took over the Internet all about?
+Everybody goes crazy about it, from children to elderly people.
+So, what is this discussion that took over the internet all about?

 The French and their love for food